Onboarding to openwrt-tests¶

 flowchart TD

-subgraph datacenter ["Datacenter VM"]
+subgraph datacenter ["Datacenter VM - SSH gateway"]

 end